kashmir96/osoappliance/content/directory/appliance-repair-technicians/kings-radio.md

  alt: 'Logo for Kings Radio the New Zealand from Hamilton'
 ---

-Kings Radio is an Appliance Repair Technicians Company operating in Hamilton, New Zealand.
+# Kings Radio is an Appliance Repair Technician Company operating in Hamilton, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Hamilton.